kochsoft/diablo2/README.md

 **MODIFYING DIABLO II .d2s FILES IS DANGEROUS TO THOSE FILES!**

-The default settings of the script will create backups of the modified savegame .d2s files.
+The default settings of the script will create backups of the modified save-game .d2s files.

 Still: